secretflow/psi/README.md

 ```

 > **Note**<br>
-Please install bazel with version in .bazelversion or use bazelisk.
+Please install bazel with version in .bazeliskrc or use bazelisk.

 ### Build & UnitTest